The 11 Biggest ‘Heated Rivalry’ Book Changes in Season 1 So Far

 Scott Hunter has an increased presence

-Scott Hunter (François Arnaud) is playing an even greater role in Shane and Ilya’s romance than he does in the book.
+Scott is playing an even greater role in Shane and Ilya’s romance than he does in the book.
 On the page, he only interacts with Shane at the Olympics, which we do see in Episode 2.
-However, the show decides to involve him in the All-Star Skills Competition and MLH Awards, when Ilya and Shane are both up for Rookie of the Year.
-During the event, Ilya all but screams his hotel room number to Shane when they’re sitting on the bench.
-There’s no way that Scott didn’t clock that something was going on between them right then and there.
+However, the show decides to involve him in the All-Star Skills Competition.
+During the event, Ilya tells Shane his hotel room number, while Scott sits right next to the latter on the bench.
+Though many fans thought Scott overheard the exchange and clocked what was going on, Aranud denied the theory.

 Shane's parents are more involved